begolu2/rktik-thesis/04_discussion.md

 #### Clicking the graph visualization

-Evaluated: Completed mouse click in any part of the frontpage graph visualization (see section [Frontpage Graph Visualization]).
+Evaluated: Completed mouse click in any part of the frontpage graph visualization (see Section [Frontpage Graph Visualization]).

 ![Number of users who clicked the frontpage graph visualization]\